lawlesst/triple-edit/README.md

  * [HTML5 boilerplate](http://www.initializr.com/try) is used for responsive templating, which makes it mobile friendly.

-##Use cases - what could I do with this?
+## Use cases - what could I do with this?

- * create an application that allows researchers to manager and update [VIVO](http://vivoweb.org) research profiles.
+ * create an application that allows researchers to manage and update [VIVO](http://vivoweb.org) research profiles.

- * create a mobile or table application that allows for straightforward editing of a subset of triplestore data by end users.
+ * create a mobile or tablet application that allows for straightforward editing of a subset of triplestore data by end users.

  * as a data curating or cleaning tool.
 SPARQL queries could pull problematic data from your triplestore and the built in widgets (or new widgets) could be used by staff to clean or augment the data.